RocketLeagueMapmaking/RL-docs/docs/guide/multiplayer/01_multiplayer.md

 ## Multiplayer Limitations <Badge text="not finished" type="warning"/>

 - There's a limit on your map size.
-If an object has a location higher than ...,
 - Kismet is not shared across clients, more information about how to make sure your kismet works in multiplayer can be found on [the advanced kismet](../kismet/04_advanced) page